ACE Functions

 As a best practice, you should experiment with different block sizes and CPU utilisation to find the best performance/resource-usage balance for your workload.
 Making use --table-filter for large tables to reduce comparison scope and generating HTML reports will make analysis of differences easier.

-As you work, ensure that diffs have not overrun the MAX_ALLOWED_DIFFS limit; if this limit is surpassed, table-repair will only be able to partially repair the table.
+As you work, ensure that diffs have not overrun the MAX_ALLOWED_DIFFS limit; if your diffs surpass this limit, table-repair will only be able to partially repair the table.

 ACE table-diff

-Use the table-diff command to compare the tables in a cluster and produce a csv or json report showing any differences.
+Use the table-diff command to compare the tables in a cluster and produce a csv, json, or html report showing any differences.

 The syntax is: